thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir.md

 end
 ```

-After the LiveView is subscribed to a battle that is running in the background, it works mostly like a dumb terminal (a view into the simulation into the simulation).
-This means that anyone connected to that room, can watch in realtime the exact the same thing...
-Going forward, the only remaining task is to receive the events and update the UI accordintly.
-In this case, I'm just replacing the LiveView state with the new coming from the server, but this could easily be otpimizsed to respond only to specific events.
+Once the LiveView is subscribed to a battle running in the background, it works mostly like a dumb terminal (a view into the simulation).
+This means that anyone connected to that room, can watch in real time the exact same thing...
+Going forward, the only remaining task is to receive the events and update the UI accordingly.
+In this case, I'm just replacing the LiveView state with the new coming from the server, but this could easily be optimized to respond only to specific events.

 ```elixir
 def handle_info({:battler, battle_event, state}, socket) do